genesisdayrit/spoti-mations/README.md

 ```

 ## **Running the Script**
-With the setup complete, you're ready to run the script and generate your half-year playlists:
+With the setup complete, you're ready to run the script and generate your half-year playlists in your terminal:

 ```
 python create_half_year_playlists.py